 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Qatar or check Qatar’s E-Government English Language website for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the Embassy of the State of Qatar or check the official State of Qatar E-Government English Language website for the most up-to-date information.

 Safety and security